sypets/cal2calendarize/README.rst

 -----------------------

 In cal, it is possible to combine any of the allowed views.
-In calendarize, we have a defined set of switchable controller actions.
+In calendarize, we have a defined set of switchable controller actions (for example "list", "detail", "list+detail", but **not** "month+detail").

-We try to map as best as possible, see source code.
-See also option `--all-actions`.

 We get exact matches for `list`, `detail` and `list+detail`.
 For the year, month, etc. there is no combined view with detail.
 It is recommended to create a separate page for the detail view.

+We try to map as best as possible, see source code.
+See also option `--all-actions`.

 Mapping of category modes
 -------------------------